Berklee/Brown Creative Entrepreneurship Summer Program

 We are looking for ambitious young innovators and entrepreneurs from all parts of the globe who are ready to be pioneers, leaders, and change-makers.
 If you love making art or being creative, are naturally curious and a great listener, like to question the status quo, work well with diverse groups of people (or want to learn how to do that), and enjoy combining disciplines in new ways, then this is the program for you.
 You must be fluent in English.
 You don’t have to be a performer or an artist, but you'll work closely with creators as well as entrepreneurs, faculty at both schools, and other leading experts and educators in the fields of design and creativity.

-- A complete application form, including a short essay of 1,500 characters of less, responding to the following two questions: What do you hope to learn about creative entrepreneurship?
+- A complete application form, including a short essay of 1,500 characters of less, responding to the following two questions: What do you hope to learn about creative entrepreneurship, communication and leadership?
 What concrete skills, attitudes, or knowledge will you contribute to this program?
-Applicants may also provide up to three links to relevant websites, products, services or other examples of entrepreneurial or leadership projects in which you’ve played a major role.
+Applicants may also provide up to three links to relevant websites, products, services or other examples of entrepreneurial or leadership projects in which they’ve played a major role.

-- A passport-style photo ID, demographic details, and an optional scholarship application.
+- A passport-style photo ID and an optional scholarship application.

 - English-as-a-second-language students will also be required to submit a English Language Proficiency Assessment Form from an English language teacher and return it via email to email@example.com.